Vacation Home Rentals (VHR)

 For general VHR Permit questions, please call 530-542-6011.

-The City of South Lake Tahoe’s City Council tightened regulations on the Vacation Home Rental (VHR) Ordinance, which took effect on December 22, 2017.
+The City of South Lake Tahoe’s City Council tightened regulations on the Vacation Home Rental (VHR) Ordinance, which took effect on December 22, 2017 and was updated August 21, 2018.

 Vacation Home Rental Ordinance (PDF), December 22, 2017